w3c/wai-media-guide/content/description.md

 * Describe objectively, without interpretation, censorship, or comment.
 * Write description in present tense, active voice, and third-person narrative style.

 Generally, all text in the video should be included in the main audio (integrated description) or in the separate description.
 For example, title text at the beginning of the video, links and e-mail addresses shown at the end, speakers' names in text, and text in a presentation.
-The text does not have to be included verbatim (exactly word-for-word), yet all of the information conveyed by the text needs to be available in the main audio or in the separate description.
+The text does not have to be included verbatim (exactly word-for-word), yet all of the information conveyed by the text needs to be available in the main audio, in the separate description, or clearly with the video.

 More guidance on writing descriptions is available on the web, for example: [Description Tip Sheet {% include_cached external.html %}](https://dcmp.org/learn/227) and [How to Describe {% include_cached external.html %}](http://www.descriptionkey.org/how_to_describe.html).